caesarx26/caesarx26/README.md

 # 👋 Hi, I’m Caesar!
 🎓 Just graduated with a Bachelor's Degree in Computer Science from UNLV.
-💻 Full-stack Web Developer | Passionate about building seamless and interactive web applications.
+💻 Full-stack Web Developer | Passionate about building seamless and interactive web applications and also DevOps.

 ---